 I had never seen a recipe for flour tortillas that calls for butter.
 Nearly every recipe for homemade tortillas you'll find uses either lard, vegetable shortening or some kind of oil - corn, vegetable, olive, or even coconut oil.

 I'd been using corn oil for decades because a sweet little Mexican grandmother told me to.
 She wasn't wrong.
 Flour tortillas made with corn oil are delicious because ALL homemade tortillas are delicious.
 But, using butter makes them even better.
 Not just a little bit better.
 A LOT better.
-Markedly so.
-Noticeably so.

 So.
 This simple pleasure - soft, warm, homemade flour tortillas - that was already one of the best things in the whole wide world just got even better.
 Life is good. 😊

 Every day I let a large handful of "#1 priorities" drop to the floor only to pick them up the next day and try again.
-This is why the end result of anything I make from scratch had really better be worth the time effort.
+This is why the end result of anything I make from scratch had really better be worth the time and effort.
 I know I'm not alone in this.

 Having said that, I made homemade flour tortillas for years before I owned a standing mixer.
 You really only have to knead the soft dough for a few minutes.
 It's not hard, and still totally worth it.

-Expert Tips for Making the Best Homemade Tortillas:
+Top Tips for Making Homemade Tortillas:

-# 1. Tortilla dough should be soft and slightly sticky, but not wet
+# 1. Tortilla dough should be soft and slightly sticky, but not wet.

-If you're using a standing mixer, you want the dough to clean the sides of the bowl, but still stick to the bottom.
+If you're using a standing mixer, you want the dough to clean the sides of the bowl but still stick to the bottom.
 The amount of water you'll need to achieve this consistency will vary based on climate, humidity, temperature, and who knows what other factors.

 Start with the amount in the recipe and then add more as the dough kneads, 1 teaspoon at a time, until you have a soft, smooth dough that clings to the bottom of the bowl while sweeping cleanly along the sides.